 Google Product Managers help bring to fruition new products and features that impact millions of users every day.
 They act as general managers of their products, providing leadership across engineering, design and business teams.
-Openings for Product Managers appear every day.
+Openings for Product Managers appear daily.

-Here is a quick summary on how to prepare for a Product Management Interview on Google.
+Here is a quick summary on how to prepare for a Product Management Interview at Google.

 Skills required to work as a Product Manager at Google